volkanagun/WebCollectives/README.md

 # WebCollectives

 Web collectives is a web content extraction and crawler libray focused on simplicity and ease of use.
-The majoirty of the code is written in Java 11 syntax, the inference package contains Scala codes.
+The majority of the code is compatible to Java 11 syntax.
+Only, the JSONLookup is written in Scala.

 The crawler is integrated into the content extraction process.
 The user specify the rules to extract the links and later the rule templates are used to extract structured XML document from the HTML content without using DOM.
 Each domain has its own set of rules.
 These rules can be extracted